-Getting kids moving and engaged in learning has been a major focus of mine for my students.
+Getting kids moving and engaged in learning has been a significant focus of mine for my students.
 This focus began several years ago when I was a special education resource teacher.
-I stumbled upon Kagan’s cooperative learning structures and my eyes were opened to the possibility of students participating in content-based, cooperative learning through physical movement.
-Recently, I’ve incorporated Whole Brain Teaching into my (now) 4th grade general education classroom.
+I stumbled upon Kagan’s cooperative learning structures, and my eyes were opened to the possibility of students participating in content-based, cooperative learning through physical movement.
+Recently, I’ve incorporated Whole Brain Teaching into my (now) 4th-grade general education classroom.

 Movement with Purpose

-Okay, so this month I’ve been sharing different purposes for using physical movement in your classroom.
-First I shared how you can quickly use physical activity to break up a low-energy moment with kids, which I call a Fun Break.
+Okay, so this month, I’ve been sharing different purposes for using physical movement in your classroom.
+First, I shared how you can quickly use physical activity to break up a low-energy moment with kids, which I call a Fun Break.
 Last week our focus was on how gestures can help students rehearse information.
-So this week I’m writing about how physical movement can be used to further enhance the content of your curriculum.
+So this week, I’m writing about how physical movement can be used to enhance the content of your curriculum.
 For these tasks, movement is used as a tool to promote learning.
 Students are required to get out of their seats and complete an action that is necessary to understand new content.

 Content in the Corner